Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 1. Deployed Masking against PII columns
 2. Deployed Row Level Security to restrict our Test Role to only Massachusetts results

-Total Order Amounts
+- What are the total order amounts?
 ````
--- what are the total order amounts
 SELECT
     cl.state,
     cl.city,